Ritsuko Kawai: Career

 Hamtaro is about a little hamster and his friends.
-Hamtaro has gained great popularity and was made into an anime series and a line of merchandising.
+Hamtaro gained great popularity and was made into an anime series and a line of merchandising.
 However, the animated show has since been cancelled.

 Kawai has had a say in the message that Hamtaro promoted, which was non-violence, teamwork, cooperation and sharing.

 Hamtaro has also been made into many different games for Nintendo handheld systems such as the Game Boy Color, Game Boy Advance and Nintendo DS.

+Other works

 Other than Hamtaro, Ritsuko Kawai has created other shōjo manga, serialized in Ciao magazine.